Guavalines/share_a-dog/README.md

 #### Share a Dog is an Airbnb clone web app created in collaboration between me and 2 other developers, for which I was the TEAM LEAD.
 Its goal is to help people easily share their dogs; Dog owners can list a dog, dog-borrowers can borrow a dog.

+## Features
+- Map with an external Rails service Geocoding.
+- Image upload with an external Rails service Cloudinary.

 ## Team members

 [Joel Pickell](https://github.com/Guavalines), [Nadia Isela](https://github.com/nadialguno), and [Jose Garcia](https://github.com/pepe371)